balajeetm/balajeetm.github.io/_posts/2017-03-10-isolate-epicarp-example.markdown

 ```

 **60 kms per hour**.
 Awesome right?<br>
-Pice of cake, if only we set aside the epicarp<br>
+Piece of cake, if only we set aside the epicarp<br>

 ## <u>The Learning</u>